rahim-dehkharghani/language-resources/README.md

 ; This file can be downloaded from
 ;		 http://sentilab.sabanciuniv.edu/wp-content/uploads/2015/03/TurkishMovieReviews.txt
 ;
-; This file contains about 15000 synsets in Turkish each of which has three polarity score.
+; This file contains about 15000 synsets in Turkish, each with three polarity scores.
 ;
 ; If you use this list, please cite the following paper:
 ;